Petersfield School: Campus

 Main entrance into the school; part of the main block is shown.

 The Petersfield School campus has buildings dedicated to different subjects or groups of subjects.
 Pupils have their tutor rooms around the school, and each year group has a Progress Leader who oversees their students' behaviour and attainment.

 Demographics

 Pupils at the school are mostly of a White British background, with a minority from other ethnic groups.
 The percentages of pupils in the school who are eligible for free school meals, or have special education needs, are below the national average.

 Houses

 The school introduced a new house system from September 2008.
-Eight houses were introduced and they are all named after contemporary British performing artists.
-They were: